ntkunz/ntkunz/README.md

 I am currently finishing my [Helping Neighbors](https://www.github.com/ntkunz/helping_neighbors) project, a full stack application to connect users based off of location with the objective of bartering skills and building communities.

->It utilizes MySQL spatial relations and the Knex.js node package for safer querying.
+>It utilizes MySQL spatial relations and the Knex.js node package for table creation and seeding.

 >Built with React, SASS, Axios, React-Router-Dom, Multer, and Express.

+Finalizing sanitization of all input and output on both frontend and backend at the moment.
+After that I will setup secure auth instead of a generic local storage for each user, and then the site will be released into the wild.

 ![screencast of helping neighbors site](https://user-images.githubusercontent.com/33107555/233460679-af674c66-0b78-4ad7-a2e3-a20fb94c11af.gif)

-Previous Project: [InStock](https://github.com/ntkunz/instock-client), a full stack warehouse inventory application built in collaboration with other members of my BrainStation cohort using a cooperative agile development style and implementing full CRUD functionality.
+Previous Project: [InStock](https://github.com/ntkunz/instock-client), a full stack warehouse inventory application built in collaboration with 3 other members of my BrainStation cohort using a cooperative agile development style and implementing full CRUD functionality.

 >Built with React, Express, MySQL, Axios, and SASS.